NARENDRA531/openshift-aug-2023/Day1/README.md

 </pre>

-## Getting inside a container that runs in background
+## ⛹️‍♀️ Lab - Getting inside a container that runs in background
 ```
 docker ps
 docker exec -it ubuntu1 /bin/bash